robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 This linear execution can lead to issues when a preceding test|task fails, potentially affecting subsequent tests|tasks due to an unclean state of the system under test or the automated environment.
 To prevent such issues, Robot Framework provides the **Teardown** functionality, which can be defined at the suite, test|task, or keyword level.

-As mentioned before a failure, resulting in a keyword with the status `FAIL`, will cause Robot Framework to not execute all subsequent keywords of the current test|task.
+As mentioned before, a failure resulting in a keyword with the status `FAIL` will cause Robot Framework not to execute all subsequent keywords of the current test|task.
-These not executed keywords will get the status `NOT RUN`.
+These not-executed keywords will receive the status `NOT RUN`.

 A **Teardown** is a keyword with potential argument values that is executed after the suite, test|task, or keyword has completed execution, regardless of the outcome, even if previously executed keywords have failed.
 It ensures that necessary cleanup actions are performed, maintaining the integrity of the test environment for subsequent executions.

 **Typical use cases for Teardowns include:**
 - Cleaning up the system under test after a test|task has been executed.
 - Closing connections to databases, files, or other resources.
 - Resetting the system under test to a known state.